This strawberry spinach salad recipe is the next stand-out star of summer salad recipes!

 How To Make Strawberry Spinach Salad Recipe

 Making this strawberry spinach salad recipe is super easy!
 Follow my separate recipe to make a fantastic, tangy balsamic vinaigrette.
+Then:

-Then toss together the strawberries, spinach, pecans, feta cheese, onion, and avocado.
-Pour the dressing over the whole mix and voila!
+- Pour the dressing over the whole mix and voila!
 You’ve got a strawberry salad for the books!

-One of the best things about strawberry salad is versatility!
+One of the best things about salad is its versatility!
 You can add different kinds of berries or nuts for a change in texture; you can experiment with the cheese; you can shake up the greens depending on seasonal availability.
 The sky’s the limit!

 Vinaigrette: This salad does not use a strawberry vinaigrette dressing — the strawberries are kept separate and offer a great burst of flavor with every bite.
 I like this variation better than strawberry spinach salad with berry vinaigrette, as it adds a nice, tangy contrast to the other salad flavors.
 But if you like more of a berry taste, or even want to try something with more citrus, go for it!